hellohaptik/docs_haptik/docs/bot-builder/basic/ORACLE.md

 <b>What should the Bot Builder do after seeing entries in Section 3?</b>

-   1. Evaluate if certain START NODES can be merged if the use-case they aim to cater to are too from a User’s point of view, as shown in illustration below.
+   1. Evaluate if certain START NODES can be merged if the use-cases they aim to cater to are from a User’s point of view, as shown in the illustration below.

       Check the below snapshots and notice that the NODES communicate a very similar message.
 It should be evaluated if there is a need to keep them as two separate nodes.
 There is very little probability that a User would be able to come up with such an intent which can be differentiated to such a granular level.